zezhong-zhang/gos_demo/README.md

 ## Roadmap
 ### TO-DO list
 - [ ] Provide the EELS data example
+- [ ] Patch known issues in pyEELSMODEL
-- [ ] Adding relativistic corrections to pyEELSMODEL
+- [ ] Add relativistic corrections to pyEELSMODEL
-- [ ] Develop the tutorial notebook
+- [ ] Develop the pyEELSMODEL notebook
+- [ ] Add Dirac GOS support in exspy
 - [ ] Develop the exspy notebook

 See the [open issues](https://github.com/zezhong-zhang/gos_demo/issues) for a full list of proposed features (and known issues).